The Peter Lik Phenomenon

 11) Lik Fine Art Venetian, The Grand Canal Shoppes, Las Vegas

-The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and even during the first pandemic year of 2020, still received over 19 million.
+The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and during the first pandemic year of 2020, still received over 19 million.
+In 2021, it rebounded back to 32 million, 2022 saw 38.8 million, and the official count for 2023 is up to 40.8 million; close to pre-pandemic levels.

-Hypothetically, even if only one of every hundred tourists visited one of Lik's four Las Vegas locations in an average year, that is over 400,000 people with an average volume of 1,100 customers in his galleries every single day.
-And that number is undoubtedly much higher, as that is Las Vegas alone.
+Hypothetically, even if only one of every hundred tourists visited one of Lik's four Las Vegas gallery locations in 2023, that is over 408,000 people with an average volume of over 1,100 customers in his galleries every single day.
+And that number is undoubtedly much higher, as that is Las Vegas alone, and he owns six other galleries in the United States, and one in Australia.

 It is mainly through the countless tourists flowing through his beautiful high-end galleries that he has grown a strong brand that people recognize, which in turn leads many to believe that he is the originator of the oversized acrylic face mount landscape print.

-Although that is certainly not true, it is fair to say he can be credited with helping to promote the medium.
+This is simply not true, although it is fair to say he can be credited with helping to promote the medium.

-Recently I spoke to a friend who mentioned that he had seen some Peter Lik landscape prints and exclaimed how beautiful they were and that the "presentation looked incredible".
+Recently I spoke to a friend who had seen some Peter Lik prints and as he enthusiastically described them to me, it was clear that he was fascinated by the glossy, vibrant artworks.

-He was impressed by the prints, and it occurred to me that although my friend knows that I am also a landscape photographer, he had never seen my fine art prints in person, which are similar in the sense that I also make them available in large gallery sizes printed with the acrylic medium.
+It occurred to me that although my friend knows that I am a landscape photographer, he had never seen my own fine art prints in person, which are similar in that I also offer them in very large gallery sizes printed as acrylic face mounts.

-There also seems to be a subset of landscape photography art buyers that have labeled all acrylic prints in general as the 'Peter Lik style', and seem to be under the notion that he is the only photographer that produces or sells such works.
+There also seems to be a subset of landscape photography art buyers that have labeled all acrylic prints in general as 'Peter Lik style photography', and seem to be under the notion that he is the only photographer that produces or sells their work this way.

 It actually makes sense that some buyers may be under this false impression.
-With Lik's broad exposure since the early 2000's, he has been able to build a strong brand through the presence of galleries visited by hundreds of thousands of tourists every year.
+Considering Lik's broad exposure since the early 2000's, he has built his brand through the presence of galleries visited by hundreds of thousands of tourists every year.
 Therefore, many people recognize his name and have seen his work in person.

-So although it may be that the Peter was one of the early photographers to help popularize the large, vibrant prints that seem to have become synonymous with his name, in reality he is not the only artist producing large fine art acrylic landscape photography prints.
+So although it may be that the Peter was one of the early photographers to help popularize the large, vibrant prints that seem to have become synonymous with his name, in reality he is only one of many artists producing their work in the acrylic face mount print style.

 Have You Visited A Lik Gallery?